 The best shot placement for buffalo is to hit vital organs, hopefully breaking bone somewhere in the process.
 Any experienced PH should advise to go for the "boiler room".
 Very few shots, regardless of calibre will pull a mature bull to the ground unless the shot hits the spine.
 If in a herd, the wounded animal usually breaks away and heads to thick cover.
 Buffalo are one of the only animals that will purposefully circle back onto their own trail to "hunt" and lie in wait for their pursuer.
 Usually they will circle back on their trail near an anthill, a fallen tree or any area that provides decent cover.

-Most PHs swear by the .375 H & H as a starting point, with the .416s & .458s being a good compromise on price and power.
-Some hunters will load a soft-nosed round for the first shot, followed by solids as the animal moves off.
+Most PHs swear by the .375 H & H as a starting point, with the .416s & .458s being a good compromise on price and power (.404, 416, 458 & .470 being very effective calibers to get the job done).
+Some hunters will load a bonded soft-nosed or a expanding monolithic round for the first shot, followed by solids as the animal moves off.
+Solid rounds do pose the threat of over penetrating and wounding a second animal which might have not been noticed because of dense vegetation.
 Remember, you want to do as much damage as possible with your first shot and heavy grained, good quality soft-nosed bullets are essential.

 Trophy size judgment on buffalo is quite easy but remains an individual choice.
 Old lone bulls usually have worn horns with characteristic gnarled bosses.
 The sheer menace and presence of these bad-tempered old boys make for an excellent hunt and well-deserved trophy.